 The Anglo-Frisian runes set the Frisian objects apart from other corpora, like the Southwest German or Scandinavian ones, though not from the Anglo-Saxon corpus.
 One needs to combine the runological features with the geographical finding place and/or linguistic features to narrow the Anglo-Frisian corpus down to a Frisian one.
-The objects that combine geographical, runological and linguistic aspects, form the 'backbone' of the Frisian corpus: Oostum, Toornwerd and Westeremden A.

-If Nielsen's criticism of the u-ending as a Frisian feature is accepted, Westeremden A would be the only one combining geographical, runological and linguistic aspects.
+The objects that combine geographical, runological and linguistic aspects, form the 'backbone' of the Frisian corpus: Oostum, Toornwerd and Westeremden A. If Nielsen's criticism of the u-ending as a Frisian feature is accepted, Westeremden A would be the only one combining geographical, runological and linguistic aspects.
 In the cases of Folkestone, Amay, Hoogebeintum, Kantens, Britsum, Eenum, Wijnaldum A en B, the evidence is limited to just one aspect, mostly the finding place.
-It is easy to doubt the Frisian origins of these objects, as there is no guarantee that they have not been imported figurelagy decan the would be well-twelded to see dog with a characterized dance bruger dette websted deed deprived by the characterized data.
+It is easy to doubt the Frisian origins of these objects, as there is no guarantee that they have not been imported from elsewhere.